fortrabbit/legal/sub-processors.md

 ### Product information subscription

 We are using **MailChimp** to send occasionally e-mail updates to subscribed Accounts.
 These e-mails include relevant information on service updates and feature announcements, so these are not newsletters in classical sense.
 With MailChimp we share e-mail addresses and names (for personalization).
 New fortrabbit Accounts get signed up for the newsletter automatically.
 That's why you need to confirm that we contact you by e-mail upfront.
 Each newsletter — of course — includes a one-click opt-out option.
 Additionally, there is a Account notification setting with the Dashboard to manage subscriptions.
 We will write from "pleasereply@fortrabbit.com".
+See [MailChimp Terms](https://mailchimp.com/legal/terms/).

 ### Personal e-mails

 We are required by law to store all business communication for ten years.
 So we will save your e-mails, when you are contacting us by e-mail.
-Our personal mail (MX) accounts are by **Google** (Apps for business).
+Our personal mail (MX) accounts are by **Google** (gSuite).
+See [gSuite Terms](https://gsuite.google.com/terms/standard_terms_checkout.html).

 ### Transactional e-mails